yiyangd/yiyangd.github.io/sas-note/index.md

 run;
 ```

-2. Column Input
+#### Example 3: Column Input

-- use when data file _does not have spaces_ between values
+Column Input can be used when data file _does not have spaces_ between values but in fixed columms

 - missing data left blank

 ```sas